mmfausnaugh/tica/README.md

   pip3 install -e .
   ```

-You can instead add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your path***true???**
+You can instead add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.

-2D bias and flat field calibration models are distributed by (DVC)[htpps://www.dvc.org].
+2D bias and flat field calibration models are distributed via an application called (DVC)[htpps://www.dvc.org].
 To retrieve the model, install DVC on your system, and use

 ```
 cd calibration_models
+dvc pull flat_combine
-dvc pull calibration_<exptime>
+dvc pull twodbias_<exptime>
 ```

-where `<exptime>` corresponds to whatever exposure your FFIs are (30 minutes in Sectors 1-26, 10 minutes in Sectors 37-52).
+where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-52.

 ## Quick Start

 The work horse script for calibrating reaw TESS data is `bin/tica-cal-ccd2ccd`.
 This script is installed by default, and can be run with `--help` to  see an explanation of the options available.

 An example bash script to run tica on raw FFIs downloaded from MAST is in `bin/tica-calibrate-spoc`.
-A help option is also available, but the user inputs the location of the FFIs as argument one and the location of the calilbration models as argument two.
-The script will mkdir directories that organize the calibrated files by cam and ccd in the current directory.
+A help option is also available, but fundamentally the user inputs the location of the FFIs and the location of the calilbration models.
+The script will make directories that organize the calibrated files by cam and ccd in the current directory.

-`bin/tica-calibrate-spoc` is also installed in the users PATH by default, and likely covers 99% of usecases.
+`bin/tica-calibrate-spoc` is also installed in the users PATH by default, and likely covers 99% of use cases.
+Users can also write their own scripts to call `tica-cal-ccd2ccd` or run that file directly.

 ### Setting the calibration directory